 - In dentistry, the hypnotic trance can be successfully integrated in reducing anxiety, managing pain (through hypnoanesthesia or hypnoanalgesia) and as well as in remediation of bruxism (repeatedly and involuntarily clenching and grinding the teeth, which is based on a nervous mechanism).

 - Dermatologic disorders can be approached also with hypnotherapy as an auxiliary intervention since there is a strong connection between our skin and our affective functioning, as a follow-up of the way stress is being managed.
-Among these disorders there are neurodermatitis (manifesting like a patch of itchy skin), psoriasis, Zoster zone and warts (among them also being plantar wart, genital condyloma etc.)
+Among these disorders there are neurodermatitis (manifesting like a patch of itchy skin), psoriasis, Zoster zone or plantar warts.

 - To treatments in internal medicine, oncology and as well in autoimmune disorders hypnotherapy can be added.
-It is useful in treating cardiovascular disorders, breathing disorders (like asthma), allergies, gastro-intestinal disorders (like irritable bowl, constipation).
+It is useful in treating cardiovascular disorders, breathing disorders (like asthma), allergies, gastro-intestinal disorders (like irritable bowl syndrome).
 Stimulating the immune system through hypnotherapeutic procedures can significantly contribute in the treatment of oncological and autoimmune disorders.

 In the hypnotherapeutic approach of dermatologic and the above mentioned disorders, it is mandatory to first be consulted by the medical doctor.